-The non-fiction book “Free Is Bad” that we worked on in 2020 has been given high marks from readers, not only because the content is important and valuable but because it’s understandable and accessible.
+The non-fiction book “Free Is Bad”, which we worked on in 2020, has been given high marks from readers, not only because the content is important and valuable but because it’s understandable and accessible.

 And that means we’ve done our job. 🙂

 “This book is an easy read, authoritative, and insightful.”

 “The author does a nice job taking a sometimes complicated subject and making it understandable for those who don’t have a history in Ad-tech.”